 Google’s announcement is a very public admission of what those involved in the sandbox consultation process have been saying for months.
 Their proposals were self-serving and did not work either for the ad tech industry or consumers.

-Google aimed to turn a regulatory challenge into a corporate opportunity that did not meet the standards required by GDPR and was under investigation by the UK’s CMA for potentially creating a monopoly.
+Google aimed to turn a regulatory challenge into a corporate opportunity that did not meet the standards required by GDPR and were under investigation by the UK’s CMA for potentially creating a monopoly.

 This is why Captify developed our cookieless solution, with no reliance on Google’s products—using the power of first-party search data to reach engaged audiences across all browsers.
 We are excited to see our Search-Powered Contextual not only beats industry benchmarks as well as our own cookie-based product—proving antiquated targeting methods can be laid to rest along with the third-party cookie, in favor of more consumer-conscious, privacy-first solutions.